Wall Street Analyst Upgrade JD.com Inc. [JD]. What else is Wall St. saying

 JD.com Inc. [JD]: Insider Ownership positions

-There are presently around $17,118 million, or 23.40% of JD stock, in the hands of institutional investors.
-The top three institutional holders of JD stocks are: TIGER GLOBAL MANAGEMENT LLC with ownership of 48,774,995, which is approximately -9.221% of the company’s market cap and around 5.76% of the total institutional ownership; INVESCO LTD., holding 22,843,863 shares of the stock with an approximate value of $1.34 billion in JD stocks shares; and FMR LLC, currently with $809.74 million in JD stock with ownership of nearly 18.259% of the company’s market capitalization.
+There are presently around $15,776 million, or 23.50% of JD stock, in the hands of institutional investors.
+The top three institutional holders of JD stocks are: TIGER GLOBAL MANAGEMENT LLC with ownership of 30,525,661, which is approximately -37.415% of the company’s market cap and around 5.76% of the total institutional ownership; INVESCO LTD., holding 25,274,635 shares of the stock with an approximate value of $1.47 billion in JD stocks shares; and DODGE & COX, currently with $882.4 million in JD stock with ownership of nearly 10.772% of the company’s market capitalization.